-In a domain environment, it is important to make distinctions between local accounts and domain accounts.
+<TX1>In a domain environment, it is important to make distinctions between local accounts and domain accounts.
 Except for domain controllers, every domain computer holds its own database of local user and groups accounts.
 Normally, users log on using their domain accounts.
 This provides them all the benefits and restrictions that have been configured by the domain administrator.
 Usually, local accounts are used only by junior administrators who are not members of the Domain Admins group.
 With a local user administrative account, they can perform tasks such as loading drivers and correcting networking configurations.

-Since the Domain Admins group is made a member of the local Administrators group, domain administrators have full access to and control of computers in the domain.
+<TX2>As the Domain Admins group is made a member of the local Administrators group, domain administrators have full access to and control of computers in the domain.
 That doesn’t mean that network administrators are entitled to access every file and folder.
 After all, they aren’t administrators of the company, just of the network.

-In this lab, you learn more about NTFS permissions and how an administrator can recover files for which he has no permissions.
+<TX2>In this lab, you learn more about NTFS permissions and how an administrator can recover files for which he has no permissions.